Sex Packets: Album background

 The album is a concept album about "G.S.R.A."
 (Genetic Suppression Relief Antidotes), a pharmaceutical substance that is produced in the form of a large glowing pill about the size of a quarter, which comes in a condom-sized package and is allegedly developed by the government to provide its intended users such as astronauts with a satisfying sexual experience in situations where the normal attainment of such experiences would be counter-productive to the mission at hand.

 Release and reception

 The album was released in the spring of 1990 following the success of its two lead-off singles: "Doowutchyalike", a moderate club hit, followed by "The Humpty Dance", which reached No. 11 on the pop chart, No. 7 on the R&B chart, and No. 1 on the Billboard Rap Singles chart.
 Sex Packets was released to positive reviews and eventually achieved platinum sales.
-The album was re-issued on February 8, 2005 by Rhino Entertainment.
-The album is broken down track-by-track by Digital Underground in Brian Coleman's book Check the Technique.
+Newsday noted that "as the romantic—and in the end, middlebrow—self-consciousness of the artist seeps into hip-hop, Digital Underground turns it on its head, shuffling the goofy indistinguishably with the avant-garde."
+The Source praised the album's experimental fusion of musical styles, with Digital Underground incorporating jazz piano and funk elements into their hip-hop production.
+The reviewer highlighted tracks like "Doowhutchyalike" as a "unique whimsical party jam" and noted how "The Humpty Dance" gained widespread appeal among dance floor audiences.
+The review also commended the group's production approach of combining live drums and turntables.
+The album was re-issued on February 8, 2005, by Rhino Entertainment.